 The B-BBEE ICT Sector Council was appointed by Minister on 24 September 2015.
 Their first priority was to align the B-BBEE ICT Sector Code with the Code of Good Practice 2013, whose primary objective was to strengthen transformation requirements in so far as natural black people are concerned.

 The main responsibility of Council is to develop and monitor implementation of the sector code including but not limited to be the custodian of the B-BBEE ICT Sector Code of South Africa.
+From September 2017, the Council will require support, financial and other resources to run a fully-fledged office.

 EMPOWERMENT